 General and administrative expenses consist primarily of salaries and related costs, including stock-based compensation, for personnel in executive, finance and administrative functions.
 General and administrative expenses also include direct and allocated facility-related costs as well as professional fees for legal, patent, consulting, investor and public relations, accounting, and audit services.

-General and administrative expenses were \$5.8 million for the three months ended March 31 2021, compared to \$4.7 million for the three months ended March 31, 2020.
-The increase in general and administrative expenses in each period was primarily due to an increase in general and administrative personnel as well as increases in stock-based compensation.
-These increases were partially offset by a reduction in outside consulting expenses.
-We expect general and administrative expenses will grow during 2021 as we continue to build out the general and administrative functions.
+General and administrative expenses were higher as compared to the prior year primarily due to an increase in stock-based compensation costs, higher recruiting costs and an increase in facility costs.
+Head count in general and administrative functions was relatively consistent with the prior period.
+We expect general and administrative expenses will grow in the future as we continue to build out our selling, general and administrative functions.